druck13/DirSync/ReadMe.md

 Future Versions
 ---------------
-* v1.1: Files are loaded in to memory for synchronisation which will fail for massive files, and will be slow.
-The new version will handle files in chunks, and will only copy those chunks which changed

 * v1.2: Files are synchronised as soon as they are changed which will lead to a lot of bandwidth use for frequently changed files.
 A queuing system will be implemented to limit copying to once per 60 seconds, or a configurable interval